tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 if many objects in your program are themselves messy structured programs, you are in serious trouble indeed.
-At a high level you are doing Object Oriented Programming but at a low level you are right back back in the 1970's dealing one bad program after the next.
-No wonder people throw in the towel.
+At a high level you are doing Object Oriented Programming but at a low level you are right back back in the 1970's struggling to deal with one bad program after the next.

-How do you we save this sinking ship?
+How do we save this sinking ship?
 We save it by actively and aggressively **keeping the number of attributes per object at or below seven**.
 If you fail to do this you are punting the problem _to your future self_, a problem that by definition your future self is going to have a hard time solving!

 Just today I had a [Python](https://www.python.org/) class called `PerfEvent` with these attributes: